 So you're planning a Sedona vacation but you don’t know what to pack, right?
-Sedona, Arizona's weather is mild and pleasant year-round and Sedona has a casual atmosphere that generally doesn’t require anything fancier than active, breathable and comfortable clothing.
+Sedona, Arizona's weather is mild and pleasant year-round and Sedona has a casual atmosphere that generally doesn’t require anything fancier than active, breathable, and comfortable clothing.
 And jeans.
 Jeans will take you from morning til night in Sedona.
-Don't forget the jeans.
+Don't forget your jeans.
 Here is our guide to Sedona weather and what to pack in each of the four visitor seasons.
-Be sure to check out our Insider Visitor Tips, our visual packing list and the table of Sedona weather by month, including average temperatures.
+Be sure to check out our Insider Visitor Tips, our visual packing list, and the table of Sedona weather by month, including average temperatures.

 Spring Season – March through May

 Spring is Sedona’s busiest visitor season and it’s easy to see why.
 With average high temperatures in the mid-60s to low 80s (degrees Fahrenheit) and lows that are refreshingly chilly, it’s perfect weather for Sedona's outdoor activities like hiking, jeep tours, and shopping in Uptown Sedona.
 Pack light layers like long pants (or shorts, if you choose) long-sleeved t-shirts, and light sweaters and jackets.
 You will want and need close-toed shoes for walking around town as well as hiking, horseback riding or other outdoor recreation.
 You'll want to peel off your outer layers in the middle of the day, but you'll need them again as you begin to experience the spectacle of Sedona's evening entertainment: an explosively colorful sunset behind Sedona's red rocks.
 Insider Visitor Tip: Be sure to book your Sedona tour or activities several months in advance.
 You don’t want to miss out on the most popular activities during this, Sedona's busiest season.

 Summer Season – June through September